Chart Color Schemes

 Transport servicing is moderate compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

-The analysis of public transport in Tarrawanna shows that there are currently 11 active transport stops operating within the area.
-These stops serve a mix of bus routes, with a total of 17 individual routes providing service to the region.
-The combined weekly passenger trips across all routes amount to 372.
+The analysis of public transport in Tarrawanna shows that there are currently 11 active transport stops operating.
+These stops serve a mix of bus routes, with a total of 17 individual routes providing service to the area.
+The combined weekly passenger trips across these routes amount to 367.

-Residents' accessibility to public transport is rated as good, with an average distance of 213 meters from their homes to the nearest transport stop.
-On average, there are 53 trips per day across all routes, which translates to approximately 33 weekly trips per individual stop.
+Residents have good access to transport, with an average distance of 213 meters to the nearest stop.
+On average, there are 52 trips per day across all routes, which equates to approximately 33 weekly trips per individual stop.

 Frequently Asked Questions - Transport